 Exercise regularly

-Most medical students don’t have time to work out; you get busy with classes, internships, and after-school reviews.
+Most medical students don’t have time to work out; they get busy with classes, internships, and after-school reviews.
 But staying physically active is key to physical and mental wellness.
 You can make exercise a lot easier and more fun in college as part of your routine—plus, it will help you sweat out all the stress!

 Quick exercise tips